sapegin/mrm/docs/Making_tasks.md

 };
 ```

-In this case the only ways to override the default walue are a config file or a command line parameter.
+In this case the only ways to override the default walue are a config file, or a command line parameter.

 ### Migrating from the legacy parameters to Inquirer.js

-Calling `.defaults()`, `.required()` and `.values()` on the parameters object is deprecated in mrm-core X.X.
+Calling `.defaults()`, `.required()` and `.values()` on the parameters object has been deprecated.

 ```js
 module.exports = function task(config) {